National brain tumour research funding needs to increase to £35 million a year

 The publication is of significant interest to the brain tumour community because as many as 9% of patients diagnosed with a particular form, NF1, go on to develop brain stem glioma.

-“Fortunately, I am doing well at the moment although I have been left with Postural cardiac syndrome (PoTs) which means my heart races after sitting or standing.
+“Fortunately, I am doing well at the moment although I have been left with Postural Tachycardia Syndrome (PoTs) which causes me severe fatigue.
 Anything which can be done to get a better understanding of neurofibromatosis and brain tumours is a good thing and I am really pleased to think that specialist research is taking place in this field.”

 The paper from Professor Oliver Hanemann and his team pulls together previously published information on genetic factors that contribute to neurofibromatosis.